-MESA is an academic enrichment program that serves students who are seeking degrees in the Science, Technology, Engineering and Mathematics (STEM) fields who are educationally and financially disadvantaged students and emphasizes participation by students from groups with traditionally low rates of eligibility to four-year institutions.
+MESA is an academic enrichment program that serves students who are seeking degrees in the Science, Technology, Engineering, and Mathematics (STEM) fields who are educationally and financially disadvantaged students.
+MESA emphasizes participation by students from groups with traditionally low rates of eligibility to four-year institutions.

 MESA offers curricular and extracurricular services to increase the numbers of students who transfer and ultimately graduate with degrees in math-based and science-based fields.
 These areas include, but are not limited to, physical sciences, life sciences, computer science, engineering, pre-medicine, pre-veterinary, and pre-pharmacy.
 The MESA Program provides support through the following:

 - MESA Student Study Center (MSTC, Room 146)